jekhokie/raspberry-noaa-v2/README.md

 # Raspberry NOAA (...and Meteor) V2

-NOAA and Meteor-M 2 satellite imagery capture setup for the Raspberry Pi!
+NOAA and Meteor-M 2 satellite imagery capture setup for the regular 64 bit Debian Bullseye computers and Raspberry Pi!

+As of the September 2023 raspberry-noaa-v2 officially works on any Debian Bullseye based distro!
+This project has been developed and tested on LMDE 5 "Elsie" which is similar to the original Linux Mint, although the regular Mint is based on Ubuntu, while LMDE is based directly on Debian (It's short for Linux Mint Debian Edition).
+It can be downloaded from here: [https://mirrors.layeronline.com/linuxmint/debian/lmde-5-cinnamon-64bit.iso](https://mirrors.layeronline.com/linuxmint/debian/lmde-5-cinnamon-64bit.iso)

 See "Credits" for the awesome way this version of the framework came to be.